Skip to main content

 • SMO 6: Investigation and Discipline

-Although legally the INCP cannot judge or impose any disciplinary sanction on its members for professional misconduct, the INCP's bylaws establish a requirement to follow a Code of Ethics, and in cases of non-compliance, the institute may suspend membership rights.
-However, this is the only form of action the institute can take and therefore, its primary role in this area is to collaborate with the Central Board of Accountancy (JCC)—the entity responsible for investigating and disciplining professional accountants—by participating on the Board's Disciplinary Court with an INCP representative.
+However, this is the only form of action the Institute can take and, therefore, its primary role in this area is to collaborate with the Central Board of Accountancy (JCC)—the body responsible for investigating and disciplining professional accountants—through participation in the JCC’s Disciplinary Court with an INCP representative.

 Current Status: Review & Improve